bharathikalai/Docker/docker_part2/readme.md

-<h1> What is docker image and how to create a docker file & docker containor </h1>
+_What is docker image and how to create a docker file & docker containor_

 ```
 FROM python:3.8-slim